apache/iceberg/docs/integrations/aws.md

 ### S3 Access Points

 [Access Points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) can be used for operating s3 objects from the specified bucket, against which access-point was mapped.
-This is useful for multi-region access, disaster recovery, etc.
+This is useful for multi-region access, cross-region access, disaster recovery, etc.

 For example, to use S3 access-point with Spark 3.0, you can start the Spark SQL shell with: